CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 **Antennae:**

-- He has a good sense of smell (having both human nose and antennae), and feromones bugs use to communicate.
+- He has a good sense of smell (having both human nose and antennae), and pheromones bugs use to communicate.

 **Extra arms and wings:**